crrice/vali/README.md

    - Only takes effect when used on a `V.shape` validator.
    - Disallows extra keys in the input.
 Keys in the input that are not specified in the schema will cause the validator to return false.

-##### Mixed:

- - `minLength(num)`: String, Array
-   - Ensures the value has a length greater than or equal to the given number.
- - `maxLength(num)`: String, Array
-   - Ensures the value has a length less than or equal to the given number.